 - Special Trout Fisheries Management Areas

-Additionally, the possession and use of minnows for live bait is illegal in Deer and Swan creeks in Harford County.
+Additionally, the possession and use of minnows for live bait are illegal in Deer and Swan Creek in Harford County.

 For more information, please visit Maryland Fishing and Crabbing.

 The use of certain live baitfish is legal in the state of Massachusetts.

 Baitfish may be caught by licensed anglers at any time for personal use if lawful methods for catching bait are applied.